30 Years Experience Representing Clients Like You

 NY Estate Taxes

 Are there ways to save on estate taxes?
 Yes.
-A common one is what's called a "QTIP" trust, which enables a surviving spouse to avoid estate taxes that might otherwise be due when the other spouse dies.
-Other planning options include lifetime gifts and charitable contributions.
-You definitely need to consult with a qualified attorney to minimize New York state estate taxes.
+A common one is to utilize a combination of the exemption amount and marital deduction to avoid estate taxes that might otherwise be due when either spouse dies.
+Other planning options include lifetime gifts and charitable contributions and a Federal concept known as Portability.
+You definitely need to consult with a qualified estate tax lawyer to minimize New York state estate taxes.

 Are you looking to save on your estate taxes?
-I have many years of experience working with and advising clients in the creation and implementation of plans that provide tax advantages and security for your family and beneficiaries.
+I have many years of experience as a New York estate tax attorney working with and advising clients in the creation and implementation of plans that provide tax advantages and security for your family and beneficiaries.
 Regardless of the size of an estate, you can benefit greatly from having a well-prepared estate plan consisting of documents such as a: Last Will, Health Care Proxy, Power of Attorney and Living Will.